“To preserve Texas’ heritage of wild quail hunting for this, and future, generations.”

 Steve hunts as much as he can during quail season, and travels the country with his 14 pointers.

-Rick Snipes – Director
+Justin Trail – Director

-Dr. Dale Rollins – Executive Director
+Dr. Dale Rollins – Director of Outreach

 Dr. Rollins has received numerous awards including being inducted into the Texas Conservation Hall of Fame in 2018, named a ‘Hero of Conservation” by Field & Stream Magazine, named a “Quail Crusader” by Outdoor Life, and winning the National Quail Calling Championship from Quail Unlimited in 2002.
-He has served as the executive director of RPQRF since its inception in 2007.

-Phil Lamb – Director of Development
+Phil Lamb – Principal Consultant

 After a 15-year career as a litigator and general counsel, Phil joined RPQRF as Director of Development in 2017.
 He cites his longtime involvement with various conservation groups as a catalyst for his career change.
 Phil serves on the Advisory Council of the Dallas Chapter of Texas Parks & Wildlife Foundation’s “Stewards of the Wild” program, which engages young professionals across the state to stay informed on conservation issues, spend time outdoors and protect the wild places and things of Texas.
 Phil is a member of Texas Parks & Wildlife Foundation’s Board Fellows program, serves on the board of directors for the Modern Huntsman Foundation and is a member of TPWD’s Upland Game Bird Advisory Committee, as well.